 Get started now, and tap a partner like Zentail who can help in all areas of launch.
 As a preferred partner by Walmart, the Zentail platform can help you get up and running in record time.
 Instead of manually creating every listing, simply enable Zentail’s AI-powered multichannel listing tools to instantly upload your catalog and format product data to Walmart’s requirements.

-Get additional inventory and forecasting tools that are built for multichannel use, plus a Walmart repricer to keep your profits up.
+Get additional inventory and forecasting tools that are built for multichannel use to keep your profits up.

-Once set up, you can rest easy knowing that when Walmart+ launches, you’re ready to seize the moment.
+Once set up, you can rest easy knowing that as Walmart+ takes off, you’re ready to seize the opportunity.